 The visit was timely.
 One can never have enough spa breaks in my opinion, and the eternally high standards of design and style in this most contemporary of hotels, with its large glass windows and polished concrete floors, its seductively lit pool and thermal suite, sculptural staircases and historic gardens once frequented by the likes of JM Barrie and Winston Churchill, are always an irresistible draw card.

 However, this visit to Lifehouse, was one that marked a key point in my year on a personal level, and illustrated, for me, the true nature of what makes it so special.
-It was my first spa break with my partner since he had a stroke and major surgery last year, with all the complications that go with such a thing.
+It was my first spa break with my partner since he had major surgery and a stroke.